-Approximately 1500 people attended Safe Work Week events held throughout the state, with fifty-three organisations holding more that 300 of their own events.
+This year, 3350 people registered to attend Safe Work Month events held throughout the state, with twenty-two organisations sharing their Safe Work Month activities on the community event calendar and hundreds more holding more their own events.

-Attended by more than 1100 people, the breakfasts included presentations from industry leaders and innovative case studies that demonstrated leadership and practical solutions to work health and safety problems.
+More than 800 business leaders and work health and safety professionals registered to attend the breakfasts which included presentations from industry leaders and case studies from local organisations that demonstrated leadership and practical solutions to work health and safety issues.

-We received a constant stream of photo submissions for the Safe Work Week photo gallery, depicting Queenslanders' most important reasons for staying healthy and safe at work.
+We received a constant stream of photo submissions for the Facebook photo gallery, depicting Queenslanders' most important reasons for staying healthy and safe at work.